OpenChain-Project/conformance-questionnaire/README.md

 [![Build Status](https://travis-ci.org/OpenChain-Project/conformance-questionnaire.svg?branch=master)](https://travis-ci.org/OpenChain-Project/conformance-questionnaire)
 # Conformance Questionnaire

+## Retired

+This project is now retired.
+Up until November, 2023, this repo contained the data for the web app used for self-certification.
+This has been replaced by a manual process based on documentation.

+## Original README

+Below is the original README:

 Welcome to the OpenChain Project Conformance Questionnaire repository.

 This repository contains the conformance questionnaire used in the [OpenChain self-certification website](https://certification.openchainproject.org/).